Financial Assistance Programs for Pork Producers

 The Advance Payments Program (APP) provides producers with a cash advance on the value of their agricultural products during a specified period.
 The APP is a federal financial loan guarantee program that gives producers easier access to credit through cash advances.

-In March 2025, the Minister of Agriculture and Agri-Food announced that the Advance Payments Program (APP) interest-free limit will be set at $250,000 for the 2025 program year.
+In April 2026, the Government of Canada announced that the Advance Payments Program (APP) interest-free limit will be set at $250,000, for all non-canola advances, for the 2026 program year.
 This is the portion of advances on which the Government of Canada pays the interest on behalf of producers.
 The change will give producers access to additional cash flow and interest savings to help cover costs until they sell their products.

 Visit Agriculture Credit Corporation (ACC) for more information about the APP or call ACC toll-free at 1-888-278-8807 to process an application over the phone.